 We publish the monthly pool factor for each issuance of certificates on or about the fourth business day of each month.
-If you multiply the monthly pool factor by the original principal balance of the certificates, you will obtain the current principal balance of the certificates, after giving effect to the monthly principal payment to be passed through on the distribution date in that month.
-The most current pool factor is generally available through our PoolTalk application on our website.
+If you multiply the monthly pool factor by the original principal balance of the certificates (specified in the prospectus supplement as the "investor security unpaid principal balance"), you will obtain the current principal balance of the certificates, after giving effect to the monthly principal payment to be passed through on the distribution date in that month.
+The most current pool factor is generally available through PoolTalk on our website.